Skip to content

 Self-service portals offer a chance to save on staffing costs, improve client satisfaction and redirect human service agents to the calls they’re best equipped to handle.

 Today’s business users don’t want to wait on hold.
 They’re willing to be self-sufficient if it means faster service.
-Well-designed portals that provide useful information and expedite service are a valuable tool for keeping internal users productive and external customers happy.
+Well-designed portals that provide helpful information and expedited service are valuable tools for keeping internal users productive and external customers happy.

-A self-service portal allows remote users to log their requests any time of day, even if it’s the middle of the night for your help desk staff.
-Then, the portal can guide them through resolving the issue independently or getting their request routed to the proper service team to see it as soon as possible.
+A self-service portal allows remote users to log their requests at any time of day, even in the middle of the night, for your help desk staff.
+The portal can then guide them through resolving the issue independently or routing their request to the proper service team so they can see it as soon as possible.

 Creating single points of contact is one of the defining best practices of IT service management.
-Self-service portals are the most efficient possible single point of contact because they enable your users to potentially resolve a wide range of issues on their own before they even need to reach someone at your service desk.
+Self-service portals are the most efficient possible single point of contact because they enable your users to resolve a wide range of issues before they even need to reach someone at your service desk.

-Because your portal tracks everything users and agents enter into it, you accumulate valuable information about problem types, assets, users and performance trends.
-You can use this data to modify your service desk to be even more effective in the future.
+Because your portal tracks everything users and agents enter, you accumulate valuable information about problem types, assets, users and performance trends.
+You can use this data to make your service desk even more effective.

 They allow people to solve problems on their own

-Sometimes your users just aren’t interested in talking to a service agent.
-Instead, they are perfectly happy to resolve problems independently.
+Sometimes, your users just aren’t interested in talking to a service agent.
+Instead, they are delighted to resolve problems independently.
 That can lead to a reduction in service ticket volumes.
-Reduced volume allows your remaining service agents to focus on truly meaningful issues.
+Reduced volume allows your remaining service agents to focus on significant issues.

 A self-service portal isn’t a “set it and forget it” IT product.
 It’s a living IT service in its own right.
 You’ll need to customize the ITSM portal software you choose for your unique business environment, monitor its performance and adjust it according to emerging trends.
-Fortunately, reliable self-service portals can do much of this heavy lifting for you.
+Fortunately, reliable self-service portals can do much of this heavy lifting.

 Here are three specific things you should do to improve how effectively your self-service portal is adopted.